 |Home||Next Up at City Council||Coming Down the Pike||What Happened?||Meet the Team||Contact Us||Blog||Calendar||Links|

-If you need help and you're not sure your concern is with my bureaus the Portland Water Bureau, the Office of Equity and Human Rights, or Open and Accountable Elections, please call 503-823-4000 so that the Information and Referral experts in the Office of Neighborhood Involvement can connect you with the right person to help in any City, County, or Prosper Portland (formerly Portland Development Commission) department.
+If you need help and you're not sure your concern is with my bureaus the Portland Water Bureau, the Office of Equity and Human Rights, or Open and Accountable Elections, please call 503-823-4000 so that the City's Information and Referral experts can connect you with the right person to help in any City, County, or Prosper Portland (formerly Portland Development Commission) department.

 I rely on my staff to process requests and brief me, often before you meet with me.
 Meeting with staff can often be a quicker way to get your needs met, and allows for longer, more in-depth discussions on issues that are complex and/or have many participants.
 If you need to bring an issue to my attention quickly, please call one of my staff and ask to meet with him/her.
 Call 503-823-3008, if you're not sure who to call.

 The City of Portland is a fragrance free workplace.
 We ask employees and visitors to refrain from using added fragrances when you will be in City workspaces, to help those with fragrance allergies be able to breathe.
 Your thoughtful assistance with this request will mean I will be able to focus on your policy concerns when I meet with you.